 - Meeting Government Regulations

-We all know that the government always comes out with a new initiative which is mainly to make things easier for them.
+We all know that the government always comes out with a new initiative, which is mainly to make things easier for them.
 It is highly important to be on track with all the government regulations when it comes to your business.
-One failure to comply in any regulation, your business’ will be at stake.
+If you fail to comply with any regulation, your business will be at stake.

 - You Learn in the Process